Cure Your Chronic Disease

 • CureCoach reader determines if study shows definite plaque, inflammation, or no disease.

-• “Yes” if plaque is visible
+• “Red” if plaque is clearly visible

-• “No” if plaque is not visible
+• “Green” if no plaque or inflammation/thickening is visible

-Video Discovery appointment
+Discovery Zoom appointment

 Suggested Script for Scanners (Written/Verbal)